 Meet the OEA Staff

-As the Executive Director of the Oconee Economic Alliance, Janet is charged with promoting economic growth through business retention and expansion, focusing on new business recruitment, developing industrial real estate product, supporting workforce development efforts and marketing Oconee County as a destination of choice for business.
+As the Executive Director of the Oconee Economic Alliance, Annie is charged with promoting economic growth through business retention and expansion, focusing on new business recruitment, developing industrial real estate product, supporting workforce development efforts and marketing Oconee County as a destination of choice for business.

 What do you consider yourself an expert of?
-Expert at having the best poker face.

 Describe your life in 5 words or less.
-Change is a constant!

 Emily Hodge serves as the Research and Existing Industry Manager for the Oconee Economic Alliance.
 She is responsible for research and data requests, business retention and expansion, and industry recruitment.
 She also manages the property database for economic development properties and assists in product development efforts for Oconee County’s industrial properties.